sparisi/gym_minatar/README.md

 </p>

 ### Disable Trails
-You can disable trails and direction information completely (both in matrix and pixel observations) with the `no_trail` flag:
+You can disable trails and direction information completely with the `no_trail` flag:
 ```python
 import gymnasium
 import gym_minatar
 env = gymnasium.make("Gym-MinAtar/SpaceInvaders-v1", no_trail=True)
 ```
 Rendering will have no trail at all, and matrix encoding will have no trail and no sign.
-For example, the matrix of the last example (left) would be
+For example, the matrix of the last example (left) would be (right)

 <table>
   <tr>